microsoft/azure-pipelines-tasks/Tasks/AzureResourceGroupDeploymentV2/README.md

   Write-Host "##vso[task.setvariable variable=storageAccount;]$value"
   ```

-  On linux agent if you want to use deployment output in Azure CLI task, you can avoid extra Powershell task by adding double quotes to convert it to valid JSON.
-This is needed because Azure CLI task on linux uses bash and the bash removes the double quotes of JSON string making it invalid JSON.

-  Example:
+  On linux agent, same technique can be used to create a JSON object.
+However, if you want to avoid Powershell task, you can use a script similar to below which converts the Outputs to valid JSON by adding double quotes.

   ```
   var=`echo "$(storageAccountName)" | \
+  sed -e 's/ //g' | \
   sed -e 's/}/"\n}/g' | \
   sed -e 's/{/{\n"/g' | \
   sed -e 's/:/":"/g'  | \